Counters

 Despite its damage potential, GRT carries several practical limitations that prevent it from replacing Charged Counter as the primary Counter option:

-• It requires you to block a strong attack so you can get to red level immediately.
-Blocking a strong attack often means you will take a lot of chip damage.
+It requires you to block a strong attack so you can get to red level immediately.
+Blocking a strong attack often means you will take a lot of chip damage and knockback.

 But even with all these downsides, there's still some use cases.
 First of all, many monsters have roars that for some reason just give you a free red level, in many situations it's also better than doing a charged counter on no combo and you know you get orange or red on the GRT.
 Additionally, there's an advanced trick (covered in the next section) to increase the range, allowing you to punish attacks you otherwise couldn't reach.